christoaluckal/elevation-infer/README.md

 <br>
 <br>
 ## Steps for area processing:
+  1. The user is given the prompt to choose the manner in which the shapefile will be saved.
-  1. The image is loaded and downscaled to 1/16 the size to allow viewing
+  2. The Orthomosaic image is loaded and downscaled to 1/16 the size to allow viewing
-  2. A window pops up allowing you to click areas on the downscaled image.
+  3. A window pops up allowing you to click areas on the downscaled image.
 Hold down the Left-Click and drag the area for processing.
 Press `ESC` when you're done
-  3. The code normalizes the point and scales it up to the original image size
+  4. The code normalizes the point and scales it up to the original image size
-  4. Every ROI is made into a new image upon which Image Processing is applied to remove non-building entities and remove them
+  5. Every ROI is made into a new image upon which Image Processing is applied to remove non-building entities and remove them
-  5. Once that is done, Contour Generation and Detection is done to determine all the buildings present in the small image using contour area as a filtering tool.
+  6. Once that is done, Contour Generation and Detection is done to determine all the buildings present in the small image using contour area as a filtering tool.
 You can change the values by running another flag 'custom' on the python3 command.
-  6. After building detection, another window pops up with the contour and the contour bounding box overlayed on the small image.
+  7. After building detection, another window pops up with the contour and the contour bounding box overlayed on the small image.
 The user can select the buildings to be processed
-  7.  **Only the region within the contour rectangle** is processed by filtering out points that lie outside of a SD=2 and then values outside percentiles given by the user (Or 25,95 if default values) are filtered out.
+  8.  **Only the region within the contour rectangle** is processed by filtering out points that lie outside of a SD=2 and then values outside percentiles given by the user (Or 25,95 if default values) are filtered out.
-  8. The code then calculates the Height, Latitude and Longitude of the point with the maximum elevation that lies in the filtered region
+  9. The code then calculates the Height, Latitude and Longitude of the point with the maximum elevation that lies in the filtered region
-  9. It then returns a dictionary with (Top-Left X,Y of ROI),(Bottom-Right X,Y of ROI):\[ Longitude, Latitude, relative height in m\]
+  10. It then returns a dictionary with (Top-Left X,Y of ROI),(Bottom-Right X,Y of ROI):\[ Longitude, Latitude, relative height in m\]
+  11. Depending on the input the user gave, the shapefiles will be saved in the working directory as building_* (building_1,building_2,...)
+  12. The shapefile can be dragged onto any GIS software that reads shapefiles and the polygon defining each building can be seen along with their elevation

 ## Point Processing
 `python3 driver_files/driver_point.py <image> <DEM> <DTM>` to execute <br>